AndrewAkinson/python3-therion-analyzer/README.md

 paths rather than file names relative to the directory containing the top level survex file.

+After running an analysis, `analyzer.top_level` contains the file name of the top level survex file.

 #### With the command line tool

 The command line tool `analyze_svx.py` provides a convenient interface